-The George Foreman may or may not be the best electric grill you can get, but it is synonymous with the category.
-Little wonder, since over 100 million griddles bearing the former world heavyweight champ’s name sold worldwide, Big George's device is the market leader, but when it comes to choosing the best portable grill for healthy cooking there are numerous other contenders – it’s no longer a unanimous decision in favour of Foreman.
+The George Foreman grill may or may not be the best electric grill you can get, but it is certainly the best known.
+Little wonder, since over 100 million griddles bearing the former boxing champ’s name have been sold worldwide.
+Big George's device is the market leader, but when it comes to choosing the best portable grill for healthy cooking there are numerous other heavyweight title contenders.

-Whether it’s sizzling steaks, seared skewers, toasted sandwiches or cooked vegetables, these grills are a quick, easy and healthy option for a whole range of meals, as they reduce the amount of artery-clogging fat that seeps into your food, by draining it off during cooking.
+Whether it’s sizzling steaks, seared skewers, toasted sandwiches or cooked vegetables, the best electric grills – George's or otherwise – are a quick, easy and healthy option for a whole range of meals, as they reduce the amount of artery-clogging fat that seeps into your food, by draining it off during cooking.

 This isn’t much different to how the grill in your conventional oven works, but there are some key advantages to tempt you into buying one.
 For a start, they’re rapid and cook most things in a fraction of the time – look out for models with quick heating times.

 Secondly, they aim to make food tasty by keeping meat moist and not overcooking it, so check for smart features that identify what you’re cooking and select the perfect grilling time to match.

 Finally, they cleverly funnel any unhealthy fats into a special container, meaning the bad stuff goes in the bin rather than your body.
 With that in mind, convenience should also be extended to cleaning, so removable, dishwasher-safe griddles are a clear plus point.

 The best electric grills we've tried